google/glazier/docs/actions.md

             *   If the % character is used in ArgB, it will be replaced for the current build branch, taken from glazier/lib/buildinfo.
         *   ArgC[str]: googet.exe location (Optional)
             *   If specified, the path to googet.exe is also used for the `-root` flag when launching GooGet.
         *   ArgD[int]: Installation retry attemps (optional, defaults to 5)
         *   ArgE[int]: Installation retry sleep interval in seconds (optional, defaults to 30)
+        *   ArgF[bool]: Whether to uninstall the package (optional, defaults to False)
     *   Arg2[str]: The second GooGet package to install (Optional)
     *   ...